 Cordoba Argentina Travel Guide

-Several captivating destinations are within easy day-journey length from Córdoba, presenting cultural, historical, and scenic spots.
+Several captivating destinations are within easy day-the distance of the trip from Córdoba, presenting cultural, historical, and scenic spots.

 Villa Carlos Paz (approx. 36 km / 45 min west): A very popular resort town on Lago San Roque.

-Alta Gracia (approx. 36 km / 45 min southwest): Home to the Jesuit Estancia Alta Gracia (UNESCO World Heritage), Che Guevara Museum, and Viceroy Liniers Museum.
+Alta Gracia (approx. 36 km / 45 min southwest): Site of the Jesuit Estancia Alta Gracia (UNESCO World Heritage), Che Guevara Museum, and Viceroy Liniers Museum.

 Jesús María (approx. 50 km / 1 hour north): Hosts another UNESCO World Heritage site, the Jesuit Estancia Jesús María, and nearby Colonia Caroya, famed for artisanal salamis and wines.